StackmateNetwork/stackmate-core/src/bip392/README.md

 - Generate a mnemonic (on some hardware)
 - Write it down (on a seedplate? or in your head?)
-- Tag it with `bip392` (on the same seedplate or in your head.)
+- Tag it with `bip392` or names of the scripts it is part of. (on the same seedplate or in your head.)

 This mnemonic is now ready to take part in scripts.

 To avoid confusion, it is encouraged not to tag a seed as bip392 compatible if only being used for single signature wallets.

-Whenever you use a public key from this mnemonic in a script, you create a dedicated account number for it and encrypt the `public script descriptor as erd` and create multiple copies of it.
+Whenever you use a public key from this mnemonic in a script, you create a dedicated account number for it and encrypt the `public script descriptor as ERD` and create multiple copies of it.

 Users of air-gapped hardware only require their manufacturers to support the `encrypt/decrypt functions` in order to facilitate much more reliable bitcoin scripting on the application layer.

+Similar to the process of psbt's being fed into hardware for signature, ERD can be fed into hardware for decryption.

 ## Implementations